Coronavirus: SC pulls up Delhi, Maharashtra for not filing response on welfare measures for migrants

 The Supreme Court on Tuesday pulled up the governments of Delhi and Maharashtra for not filing their response about the implementation of welfare measures for migrants amid the coronavirus pandemic, Live Law reported.
 The top court said this was a clear indication that the states were not interested in the matter.

 On July 31, the Court had granted all states and Union Territories three weeks to bring on record details of migrants workers.
-The top court had also asked states to file affidavits containing details about the number of such workers living in the two states, among other measures in the suo motu case.
+The top court had also asked states to file affidavits containing details about the number of such workers living in the states, among other measures in the suo motu case.

-A bench comprising Justices Ashok Bhushan, R Subhash Reddy and MR Shah said that the apparent neglect displayed by Delhi and Maharashtra in filing their responses in compliance with the July 31 order reflected “the lack of interest of the concerned states in dealing with the plight of the migrant workers”.
+A bench comprising Justices Ashok Bhushan, R Subhash Reddy and MR Shah said that the apparent neglect displayed by Delhi and Maharashtra in complying with the July 31 order reflected “the lack of interest of the concerned states in dealing with the plight of the migrant workers”.

 “When the Court passed specific order directing the States to the affidavits, the court’s intention was to see the working of the aforesaid acts,” the bench observed.
 “Non-filing of affidavit clearly indicates that the states are not interested in implementing the aforesaid enactments.”